jmjkohler/FCSSimulation/README.md

 # FCSSimulation
-Code to simulate FCS data
+Code to simulate FCS data in "Statistical Analysis of the Autocorrelation Function in Fluorescence Correlation Spectroscopy"